-And Then There Was Shawn is a beautiful send up to the slasher genre and Scream.
+"And Then There Was Shawn" is a beautiful send-up of the slasher genre and Scream.

-Near the end of Chick Like Me, S:4-E:15, after being constantly touched and felt up by Gary, "Veronica" (actually Shawn) is accused of liking girls instead of boys because she won't let him touch her.
-She growls, "As a matter of fact, I do," then repeats it before she punches him off his feet and comments, "For every girl I've ever known" when asked why she punched him.
+Near the end of "Chick Like Me," after being constantly touched and felt up by Gary, "Veronica" (actually Shawn) is accused of liking girls instead of boys because she won't let him touch her.
+She growls "As a matter of fact, I do," then repeats it before she punches him off his feet and comments "For every girl I've ever known" when asked why she punched him.
 Then she leaves with Topanga and Cory (Cora) to go write an article about the experience, therefore spreading the word about Gary's grabby hands to the whole school.

-"No, listen, you see!
+Alan: (to Mack) No, listen, you see!
 A judgment I made a long time ago is that Shawn Hunter is the best friend that my son ever had.
-And I will kill to protect Shawn Hunter from people like you."
+And I will kill to protect Shawn Hunter from people like you.

-There is one little thing that makes it better, and it's that at the end of season 3 Eric is rejected from a "safety school" (a college where almost anyone gets in and little is required of the students) only to get into the far more prestigious Pennbrook in season 4.
+There is one little thing that makes it better, and it's that, at the end of Season 3, Eric is rejected from a "safety school" (a college where almost anyone gets in and little is required of the students), only to get into the far more prestigious Pennbrook in Season 4.

-Eric teaching a group of immigrants and earning Feeny's respect despite disobeying himearlier that episode.
+Eric teaching a group of immigrants and earning Feeny's respect, despite disobeying him earlier that episode.

 The show portraying the interracial relationship between Shawn and Angela as no different than any other relationship, with not a single mention of it being such a relationship.